-The MA in Law program is a part-time online program.
-Courses in the MA in Law program are taught over eight weeks.
+The MBLT program is a part-time online program.
+Courses in the MBLT program are taught over eight weeks.
 In week 8, instruction ends on the first Monday.
 Each class meeting begins on Monday and each class meeting other than week 8 ends on Sunday.
 Exceptions may occur and will be announced by e-mail.
 Students are cautioned not to make discretionary plans that will prevent them from participating in the online class or completing course assignments.

 Each academic year consists of three semesters, each of which has two terms, so that six terms (Fall 1, Fall 2, Spring 1, Spring 2, Summer 1, and Summer 2) per year are offered.
-Students may begin their studies in the MA in Law program three times each year: Fall 1, Spring 1, and Summer 1.
-See MA in Law Academic Calendar.
+Students may begin their studies in the MBLT program three times each year: Fall 1, Spring 1, and Summer 1.
+See MBLT Academic Calendar.